 - 4.5 The law requires employees of firms to report knowledge or suspicion of money laundering within their firm, to their MLRO.
-In the year ended 31 December 2019, 181 cases of concern, suspicion or knowledge of money laundering were either identified by staff, generated through automated processes, or identified from other intelligence sources, and reported to the firms' MLROs (2018: 209).
-In addition, no reports were raised which were terrorism related (2018: none). - 4.6 MLROs must consider these reports, and decide whether a formal submission to the Isle of Man Financial Intelligence Unit15 ("FIU") is justified, and must be registered with the FIU's "Themis" system to be able to make reports.
-At the end of 2019, of the 112 TCSPs (2018: 115), 107 reported they were registered on "Themis" (2018: 109).
+In the year ended 31 December 2020, 213 cases of concern, suspicion or knowledge of money laundering were either identified by staff, generated through automated processes, or identified from other intelligence sources, and reported to the firms' MLROs (2019: 181).
+In addition, 1 report was raised that was terrorism related (2019: none). - 4.6 MLROs must consider these reports, and decide whether a formal submission to the Isle of Man Financial Intelligence Unit15 ("FIU") is justified, and must be registered with the FIU's "Themis" system to be able to make reports.
+At the end of 2020, of the 110 TCSPs (2019: 112), 105 reported they were registered on "Themis" (2019: 107).
 Of the five firms that did not report as being registered, none reported they made disclosures to the FIU or received enquiries from law enforcement.